percona/percona-toolkit/docs/user/pt-collect.rst

 -f PERCENT

- Exit if the disk is more than this percent full.
+ Exit if the disk is more than this percent full (default 100).

 -m MEGABYTES

- Exit unless there are this many megabytes free disk space.
+ Exit if there are less than this many megabytes free disk space (default 0).